 This idea was suggested to me by a lovely participant of my classes who’s friend did this the year prior.
 You buy some ribbon and make 26 little loops that you attach to your running vest on the day.
 People pay £10 per ribbon and you dedicate one of the 26 miles to that particular person/people/family/whatever.
-I was going to attach tiny pins but I didn’t want to risk one dropping off or scratching me so I will be sewing them all on.
-It’ll take a little time, and I probably could have used my glue gun but want them to be secure, yet light weight.
+I was going to attach tiny pins but I didn’t want to risk one dropping off or scratching me so they were sewn in place.
+This made the marathon itself go SO quickly because I updated my Instagram story with each dedicated mile.

 Three hour long fitness class

 I run this every year and it grows each year we do it.
 In 2012 I taught it on my own to about 20 people doing aerobics, then I started getting other instructors involved for the variety.
 It’s an opportunity for me to raise money for charity and also raise people’s awareness of the local fitness classes in my area-including my own.
 So I contacted the community instructors locally and explained the class would be 3 constant hours and each instructor would have a time slot to teach their class on.
 Tickets are sold via bookwhen.com with a link to my justgiving page on the confirmation page where they then pay directly into the fundraising target.
 Last year we raised £1400.00 so this year I’d like to match or beat that!

 Wear it red at my fitness classes

 When I received the news I was in the marathon, I celebrated by inviting my fitness class participants to wear red to the classes for one particular date and pay a donation to do so.
 It raised £32.03 and you can do this even if you don’t teach classes by contacting an instructor or leisure centre to ask for their support in this way as well.
 Wear it red is a BHF fundraising idea as their logo is red but you can choose any colour relevant to the charity you’re fundraising for.